 5020.40—Check Symbol Numbers

 Checks with serial numbers are preprinted with the four-digit checking account symbol assigned to the disbursing office from which the checks will be issued.
-Fiscal Service's Accounting Section (see the Contacts page) controls and assigns checking account symbol numbers.
+The Philadelphia Financial Center's (PFC) Accounting Section (see Contacts) controls and assigns checking account symbol numbers.
 The checking account symbol number is in the upper right corner of the check, just before the preprinted serial number.
 These two numbers, separated by a hyphen, constitute the unique check number.
-The checking account symbol number and related check digit are preprinted in ink in magnetic ink character recognition ( MICR) positions 53 through 49.
+The checking account symbol number and related check digit are preprinted in ink in magnetic ink character recognition (MICR) positions 53 through 49.

 5020.50—Check Serial Numbers